Karl Van Tassel (1925) Career Development Professor

 “Inactive ingredients” and their potential benefits and harms

-His current research program is focused on developing the next generation of drug delivery systems to enable safe and efficient delivery of therapeutics as well developing novel ingestible electronic devices for sensing a broad array of physiologic and pathophysiologic parameters.
+His current research program is focused on developing the next generation of drug delivery systems to enable safe and efficient delivery of therapeutics, biomedical device to support new modes of drug administration and sensing a broad array of physiologic and pathophysiologic signals.
 Additionally, Dr. Traverso continues his efforts towards the development of novel diagnostic tests that enable the early detection of cancer.

 Google Scholar: https://scholar.google.com/citations?user=Htybq6sAAAAJ&hl=en